Pacificus of Verona

 Pacificus of Verona (Italian: Pacifico di Verona) (c.
 776 – 23 November 844 AD) was a 9th-century Carolingian Italian religious leader, notable for his tenure as the archdeacon of Verona from 803 until his death in 844, as well as the historiographical debate over the validity of the many achievements ascribed to him.

-During his residency in Verona, he is alleged to have accomplished a number of feats, including composing or copying a large volume of texts, founding or helping to found several institutions in and around Verona, as well as several inventions that have been attributed to him.
-His works have been referenced and idealized by many inhabitants of Verona throughout history, and his charters were frequently used as evidence in debates surrounding the authority of the bishops and archdeacons of the city.
-He was reportedly well educated on a variety of subjects and has been held up by some as an example of a Carolingian Uomo Universale.
-There is a street named after him in Verona.
+During his time in Verona, Pacificus is said to have accomplished numerous feats, including composing or copying a large body of texts, founding or assisting in the establishment of several institutions in and around the city, and devising various inventions later attributed to him.
+His works were frequently cited and idealized by inhabitants of Verona throughout history, and his charters were often used as evidence in disputes concerning the authority of the city’s bishops and archdeacons.
+He was reportedly well educated in a wide range of subjects and has been regarded by some as an example of the Carolingian Uomo Universale.
+A street in Verona is named after him.